 Most people go up to the Top of the Mark for the 360 degree view.
 It's on the top floor of the hotel, the 19th, and has its own elevator.

-Which view is better?
+Downtown San FranciscoWhich view is better, day or evening?
+Hard to say.
 The sparkling city lights are very romantic, and the day view gives you a great view of the downtown buildings, Alcatraz and both bridges.

 The Mark has long been known as a place to go for a special occasion, like a 21st birthday, an anniversary or marriage proposal.

-During World War 2, the bar became a well-known spot for Navy men to meet and have a last drink before shipping out overseas, often promising to meet back there after the war was over.
+During World War II, the bar became a well-known spot for Navy men to meet and have a last drink before shipping out overseas, often promising to meet back there after the war was over.

 During it's heyday, the Top of the Mark was a fancy place to go for cocktails and dancing.
 It still has some of the 1940's ambiance, but unfortunately it's gotten a reputation for mediocre service.
 According to their more recent reviews, though, the food seems to have improved quite a bit.